Back

 • Edinburgh, United Kingdom

 Under the watch of its lofty clifftop castle, Edinburgh rambles over rocky hills beside the sea, inviting you into its captivating maze of crooked medieval streets, cozy passages, avenues, shops, pubs, townhouses, and monumental palaces.
-Begin the day with a visit to Holyroodhouse, the King's official residence in Scotland where you'll explore the magnificent state apartments, the royal gardens, and the royal art collection.
+Begin the day with a visit to Holyroodhouse, the late Queen's official residence in Scotland where you'll explore the magnificent state apartments, the royal gardens, and the royal art collection.
 Then take a ride through Holyrood Park, a patch of wild Highland landscape, once the royal hunting estate.
-Next, enjoy a guided walk along the Royal Mile, the cobbled main street that runs between the castle and Holyroodhouse, lined with shops, pubs, museums, and intriguing alleyways called "closes" and "wynds", as well as churches, law courts, the Parliament building, and St. Giles' Cathedral.
-Enjoy an exploration of Edinburgh's "New Town" and "Old Town" on a guided walking tour that includes the Botanical Gardens, Inverleith Terrace, the Robert Lewis Stevenson Birthplace along with Charlotte Square, Queen Street, George Street, and Princes Street (timing of Edinburgh sightseeing may vary).
+Next, enjoy a guided walk along the Royal Mile, the cobbled main street that runs between the castle and Holyroodhouse, lined with shops, pubs, museums, and intriguing alleyways called "closes" and "wynds", as well as churches, law courts, the Parliament house, and St. Giles' Cathedral.
 The rest of the day and evening are free to explore on your own. ...

 Read More